 There is always going to be something that needs assembling, and that is certainly true in the world of printed circuit boards.
-As designers don’t always think about that while they are placing and routing traces, but the simple truth of the matter is that someone is going to have to build what you design.
-That is where the PCB assembly drawing comes in: to tell the manufacturer how to assemble the board that you design.
+As the electronic designers don’t always think about that while they are placing and routing traces, but the simple truth of the matter is that someone is going to have to build what you design.
+That is where the PCB assembly drawing comes in: to tell the manufacturer how to assemble the circuit board that you design.

 Some helpful core points schematic drawing to PCB assembly

 - Assembly house can detect the problem (assembly or PCB manufacturing) according to the analysis from schematic drawing